VOLTTRON/volttron/docs/source/developing-volttron/contributing-code.rst

     └── tests
         └── test_agent.py

-For drivers, the interface should be a file named after the driver in the Master Driver's interfaces directory:
+For drivers, the interface should be a file named after the driver in the Platform Driver's interfaces directory:

 ::